Eureka Seven: Films

-At Anime Boston, Masahiko Minami confirmed that the first film of the trilogy will premiere in Japan, the United States, the United Kingdom, France, Australia, Singapore, Malaysia, Indonesia, and Thailand in Fall 2017, and that Funimation will distribute the film in the United States.
+At Anime Boston, Masahiko Minami confirmed that the first film of the trilogy would premiere in Japan, the United States, the United Kingdom, France, Australia, Singapore, Malaysia, Indonesia, and Thailand in Fall 2017, and that Funimation would distribute the film in the United States.
 Madman Entertainment distributed the film in Australia and New Zealand.
 Anime Limited distributed the film in the UK.
 Odex distributed the film in Southeast Asian territories.
+Crunchyroll screened the third film in North America on May 17 and 18, 2022.

 Reception

 Towards the end of its original Japanese run, Eureka Seven won multiple awards at the 2006 Tokyo International Anime Fair, including Best Television Series, Best Screenplay for Dai Satō, and Best Character Designs for Kenichi Yoshida.
 Yoshida, the series' main animator and character designer, also received an individual award at the 10th Animation Kobe Awards in September 2005.
 The series also won an award at the 20th Digital Content Grand Prix in Japan in January 2006.
 At the Anime Expo 2006 SPJA Awards, Eureka Seven won the award for Best Television Series, and Best Female Character for Eureka.
 Anime Insider voted it "Best DVD Series of the Year" in 2006.
 During a conference in 2010, writer Dai Satō claimed that many anime fans dismissed Eureka Seven as a clone of Neon Genesis Evangelion without even watching it.

-The sequel series, Eureka Seven: AO, was met with mixed-to-negative reviews from fans and critics, who criticized the series for contradicting themes of Eureka Seven; primarily the fact Renton and Eureka's children cant survive in the 22nd century due hybrids reacting badly to Trapar.
-It was however awarded the jury selection prize by the 17th Japan Media Arts Festival Awards.